okozelsk/NET/Readme.txt

 		Prediction (time series)
 		Classification

 Demo application
 ----------------
-Functionality and use is demonstrated in a simple demo application (/Demo/DemoConsoleApp).
+Functionality is demonstrated in a simple demo application (/Demo/DemoConsoleApp).
 Application has no startup parameters, all necessary settins are specified in EsnDemoSettings.xml file.
 EsnDemoSettings.xml has to be in the same folder as the executable DemoConsoleApp.exe.
 Application performs sequence of demo cases defined in EsnDemoSettings.xml.
 Input data has to be stored in a file in csv format.
 You can simply modify EsnDemoSettings.xml and configure your own cases to be prformed.

 Other information